roglew/pappy-proxy/docs/source/overview.rst

 and the original response on the right.
 You can make changes to the request and then run ":RepeaterSubmitBuffer" to submit the modified request.
 The response will be displayed on the right.
-This command is bound to ``<leader>f`` by default, but you can rebind it in your vimrc (I think, dunno if vim will complain if it's undefined).
+This command is bound to ``<leader>f`` by default, but you can bind it to something else too in your vimrc (I think, dunno if vim will complain if the function undefined which it will be for regular files).
 This command will submit whatever buffer your cursor is in, so make sure it's in the request buffer.

-To drop a request, delete everything, save and quit (``ggdG:wq``).

 When you're done with repeater, run ":qa!" to avoid having to save changes to nonexistent files.